 Pollack, J. M., Coy, A., Green, J. D., & Davis, J. L. (2015).
 Satisfaction, investment, and alternatives predict entrepreneurs’ networking group commitment and subsequent revenue generation.
 Entrepreneurship Theory and Practice, 39, 817-837.

 Pollack, J. M., & Bosse, D. A. (2014).
 When do investors forgive entrepreneurs for lying?
 Journal of Business Venturing, 29, 741-754.

 Pollack, J. M., Rutherford, M. W., & Nagy, B. (2012).
 Preparedness and cognitive legitimacy as antecedents to new venture funding in televised business pitches.
 Entrepreneurship Theory and Practice, 36, 915-939.

 Jeff Pollack, PhD

-Assistant Professor Poole College of Management
+Associate Professor Poole College of Management

 "The question of how to create value is central to the process of coming up with ideas for new entrepreneurial ventures.
 I approach sustainability from this perspective--how individuals coming up with ideas for value creation can think effectively and efficiently about how they can make people's lives better, right a wrong, prevent the end of something good, and/or fill a gap in the marketplace.
 Overall, in today's marketplace it is not enough to just offer a product or service.
 Rather, new ideas for value creation have to make multiple contributions to the well-being of stakeholders--not just customers, but also employees, suppliers, and investors."